provenance-io/provenance-docs/docs/quick-start/wallet-and-hash.md

 [Hash](docs/discover/hash) or [USDF](https://www.usdfconsortium.com/).

 You are the only entity that has access to your account.
 Your account is secured using a cryptographic key pair.
-You don't need to know anything about cryptography to use Provenance Blockchain, but you need to keep the Private Key portion of your key pair safe, and a special app called a **[Wallet](/docs/discover/wallets)** does that for you.
+You don't necessarily need to know anything about cryptography to use Provenance Blockchain, but you need to keep the Private Key portion of your key pair safe, and a special app called a **[Wallet](/docs/discover/wallets)** does that for you.

 :::info A Wallet app helps you use a blockchain in three ways: